 When comparing st vs software.jessies.org terminator, the Slant community recommends st for most people.
-In the question“What are the best Linux terminal emulators?” st is ranked 7th while software.jessies.org terminator is ranked 40th.
+In the question“What are the best terminal emulators for UNIX-like systems?” st is ranked 8th while software.jessies.org terminator is ranked 36th.
 The most important reason people chose st is:

 st is built to serve as a lightweight terminal emulator.
 It's very light and doesn't require many resources to run, making it able to run well on older and low-end machines.